TimurKady/free-admin/docs/installation-and-cli.md

 # The End
 ```

-The default discovery packages (`apps` and `pages`) match the directories created by the CLI, so FreeAdmin autodiscovers model admins and content pages without further configuration.
+The default discovery packages (`apps` and `pages`) match the directories created by the CLI, so FreeAdmin autodiscovers model admins and content pages without further configuration. `BootManager.init()` delegates to the admin hub, which mounts the default router aggregator as part of application startup, so no additional router wiring is required in the scaffold.
 Pass a different `packages` iterable to `ApplicationFactory` when you need to customise discovery.
 Update `config/orm.py` to implement real startup and shutdown hooks for your adapter.

 `config/routers.py` keeps router composition in one place.
 Import the scaffolded `ProjectRouterAggregator` when you need to customise mounting behaviour—for example, to declare additional routers exposed by your project: